 If your pre-approval will be denied based on the criteria, your doctor may request an exception by appealing the pre-approval denial.
 Your doctor may also submit a separate "exception to request" prior authorization form for high dose drugs, or for requests beyond standard quantity limits.
-The Exception to Coverage form can be found at txstarchip.navitus.com under "Prior Authorization Forms."
+The Exception to Coverage form can be found at text-attacker: 2.5 denied to the control of the control